Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/Into-the-MagicShop.md

 #### 📝 How Will It Help You?

-*Into the Magic Shop* will help you undergo personal transformation by serving as a mirror to your own life.
+"Into the Magic Shop" will help you undergo personal transformation by serving as a mirror to your own life.
 Dr. Doty’s insights will inspire you to look inward and embrace mindfulness, ultimately guiding you toward a life filled with compassion and self-awareness.

 ### My Take